 North American Indian education grants

-The Michigan Indian Tuition Waiver provides tuition assistance for qualifying Native Americans who are Michigan residents attending public colleges and universities in the state.
+The Michigan Indian Tuition Waiver provides assistance for Native Americans who are Michigan residents, and are attending public colleges and universities in the state.

 The Michigan Indian Tuition Waiver application, instructions and eligibility criteria are available on the Michigan Department of Civil Rights website.